 I’m not decorating for Christmas.
 Well, that is not entirely true.
 I did put up a tree.
-And thanks to Whimsical Wreaths by Amy (my daughter) I have a beautiful Christmas wreath, mantel and door decorations.
+And thanks to my daughter, Amy, I have a beautiful Christmas wreath, mantel and door decorations.
 But this year, I decided that I would stop there and not put out the nativity scenes, Santas, snowmen, nutcrackers and other assorted decorations that I have collected over the years.

 I’m not decorating for Christmas

 On Sunday, my husband, Tony, dutifully went up to the attic and pulled all the Christmas boxes down.
 I put up the tree and decorated it, all the while thinking that it was one big chore.
 It used to be fun when I had kids at home.
 We would turn up the Christmas carols full blast and get caught up in the spirit and magic of Christmas.
 But the kids are now grown and on their own.
 They have their own homes, trees, decorations, and traditions.
 And that’s a GOOD thing!

 I mentioned to Tony that decorating the tree wasn’t fun anymore since the kids were gone.
 Being the good guy that he is, he said, “I will help you. “ Uh, no. Tony’s contribution to the decorations has always been to make sure the tree was perfectly level (Did I mention he’s an engineer?) and to hang the outside lights.
 I couldn’t imagine he would relish spending time hanging tiny, fragile ornaments on a tree or that I would be able to let him do it the wrong – his way.